erdii/iota-seedgen/README.md

     <img src="https://image.ibb.co/ccGQjv/Bildschirmfoto_20170811175141_2022x943.png" alt="example screenshot" />
 </p>

+# CAUTION

+**!!!READ THIS!!!** Thanks to the amazing people in the iota slack - I discovered that the seed generator was biased towards some characters!!!
+That means that the generated seeds were not as secure as they could be.
+You should download the new version of iota-seedgen and move your balance from the old seed to a new generated one!

 # About

 Since there is a shitload of "secure seed generators" out there, that use insecure random number generators like `Math.random()` in javascript or `Get-Random` in powershell I wanted to write a **SECURE** seed generator.
 [This guy's](https://www.reddit.com/r/Iota/comments/6vh8mv/urgent_all_of_my_iota_was_stolen_today_and_here/) iota have been stolen because he generated the seed in an insecure way.